 Sanford I. Weill, NAF Founder and Chairman

-Sanford I. Weill is Chairman Emeritus of Citigroup Inc., the diversified global financial services company formed in 1998 by the merger of Citicorp and Travelers Group.
-Mr. Weill retired as CEO of Citigroup on October 1, 2003 and served as Chairman until April 2006.
+Mr. Weill is Chairman Emeritus of Citigroup and was recently appointed Chairman of Hamilton Insurance Group.
+He retired as CEO of Citigroup on October 1, 2003, and served as non-executive Chairman until April 18, 2006.

 Mr. Weill, who was born on March 16, 1933, is a graduate of Cornell University.
-He and his wife, Joan, have been married for 50 years.
-They have two adult children and four grandchildren.
+He and Joan have been married for 58 years.
+They have two children and four grandchildren.